atlantistechnology/sdt/README.md

 % go install ./...
 ```

-These commands will install both `sdt` itself and also the small support
+These commands will install both `sdt` itself and also the small support tools
-tool `jsonformat` that may be used to evaluate changed JSON files.
+`jsonformat` and `gotree` that may be used to evaluate changed JSON and Golang
-Additional similar tools are likely to be added to this repository
+files, respectively.
+Additional similar tools are likely to be added to this
-as new languages are supported.
+repository as new languages are supported.

 However, you may also simply download pre-built binaries for all available
 Go cross-compilation targets directly to your system path.
 For example,